 With guidance from faculty mentors you will be able to develop an academic plan and major that specifically promotes your long-term goals.
 By crafting an interdisciplinary curriculum you can combine various fields of study that are often difficult to integrate in a university curriculum.
 Students can combine study in the humanities with pre-medicine, prelaw, business, technology, or a variety of other professional and scientific programs of study.
 The entire schedule of WWU course offerings is yours to explore as you and your mentor design a coherent and academically rigorous program of study that serves your interests and goals.

-The department maintains affiliation with the Middlebury Schools Abroad and the Council of Christian Colleges and Universities, both with locations around the world, including Oxford University.
-Students who participate in these programs have had remarkable success being admitted to graduate schools.
+The program maintains a close affiliation with the Middlebury Schools Abroad and the Council of Christian Colleges and Universities, both with locations around the world, including Oxford University.
+The credits you earn abroad are easily incorporated into this major.